luzai/opt18/main.md

 ### Universal aproximation theorem

-- MLPs can learn to aproximate any function, given sufficient layers and neurons (an existence proof)
+- MLPs can learn to approximate any function, given sufficient layers and neurons (an existence proof)
--   At most two hidden layers are sufficient to aproximate any function.
+-   At most two hidden layers are sufficient to approximate any function.
 One hidden layer is sufficient for any continuous function